Nat'l Registry Recommended

 Description of job for which program prepares students

-Works as a sonographer in the areas of the abdomen and pelvis, and small parts with introduction to vascular ultrasound.
+Works as a diagnostic medical sonographer in the areas of the abdomen, superficial structures, obstetrics and gynecology.
+Students are given an introduction to vascular ultrasound.

 Required program prerequisites